City dwellers suffer the aftermath of the clash between the two parties

 It is being seen as a fall-out of the violence on Wednesday night when dozens of activists from the ruling party and Chhatra League stormed into the residence of Sadar upazila nirbahi officer (UNO) in a dispute over the removal of some banners from his office premises.

 Tension mounted after the UNO and police filed two cases against 94 people in which Barisal city Mayor Serniabat Sadiq Abdullah was named as the prime accused for the violence.

 City residents suffer

-The transport workers, including supporters of the mayor, activists of Chhatra League and Jubo League, blocked the Dhaka-Barisal highway with buses in Rupatoli and Nathullabad Bus Terminal areas during the wee hours of Wednesday.
+The transport workers, including supporters of the mayor, activists of Chhatra League and Jubo League, blocked the Dhaka-Barisal highway with buses in Rupatoli and Nathullabad Bus Terminal areas in the wee hours of Wednesday.

 The garbage piles have not been cleaned from the streets since that night.

 CNG-run auto-rickshaw driver, Rubel, said that from Kashipur to Amtala junction, he saw garbage dumped in the middle of the road and in front of the UNO office.
-“We are having troubles driving,” he added.
+“We are having troubles driving,” he added

 Mahfuz, a resident of BM College Road area, said that the garbage has remained piled up in the area for two days.
-There is a constant stench in the air and the garbage piles also disrupt the movement of vehicles throughout the area.
+There is a constant stench in the air and the garbage piles also disrupt movement of vehicles throughout the area.